ammar-y62/ammar-learns-everything/README.md

 # ammar-learns-everything

-This repo tracks my journey to mastering Data Structures & Algorithms, Data Science, and AI.
+This repo tracks my journey to mastering everything in Software Engineering.

 ## 📚 Learning Sections